 Through grant support, technical assistance and training, First Nations provides tribes and Native communities with the tools and resources necessary to create new community-based nonprofit organizations and to strengthen the capacity of existing nonprofits and tribal agencies or departments.
-For 35 years, First Nations has supported hundreds of model projects that help revitalize Native communities, while integrating social empowerment and economic strategies.
+For more than 35 years, First Nations has supported hundreds of model projects that help revitalize Native communities, while integrating social empowerment and economic strategies.
 First Nations believes that by bolstering tribal and community institutions, we are helping to build economically stronger and healthier Native communities for the long term.

 An essential component of First Nations' nonprofit capacity-building strategy is our Leadership, Entrepreneurial, and Apprenticeship Development (L.E.A.D.)
 Institute Conference that trains emerging and existing Native nonprofit leaders, including staff members from many of our grantee organizations.
 For 20 years First Nations has held an annual L.E.A.D.
 Institute Conference for Native American nonprofit professionals, tribal leaders and anyone interested in Native nonprofits, business and philanthropy.
 We widely publicize each year's conference, which is usually held in September or October.
 The 2015 conference was held Sept.
 22-24.
-Information on this year's conference can be found at www.FirstNations.org/2015LEAD.
+Information on last year's conference can be found at www.FirstNations.org/2015LEAD.

 First Nations Development Institute and the National Urban Indian Family Coalition (NUIFC) partnered in 2013 to conduct the three-year “Urban Native Project” aimed at “off reservation” Native American population centers.
 Significant funding from The Kresge Foundation and supplemental support from the Comcast Foundation makes this effort possible.